I. Two Kinds of Faces#

 Same thing.
 Different name.
 Three orders of magnitude in price.
 That’s the cognitive tax of a philosophy term.

-And here’s the deeper irony: Palantir’s use of “Ontology” is fundamentally anti-philosophical.
+And here’s the deeper irony: Palantir’s use of “Ontology” is mostly operational, not philosophical.
 Real ontology explores open questions: “Where are the boundaries of existence?”
 “Can categories ever be exhaustive?”
 These are fluid, uncertain inquiries.

 Palantir’s Ontology does the opposite.
-It freezes business entities into rigid Object Types, cements relations into predefined Links, and locks operations into approval-driven Actions.
-This isn’t exploring the nature of being — it’s pouring concrete over reality.
+It tends to freeze business entities into rigid Object Types, cements relations into predefined Links, and locks operations into approval-driven Actions.
+This isn’t exploring the nature of being — it’s building a controlled operational model.

 Data analyst Donald Farmer described a telling case on Substack: in the ’90s, he built a complete metadata ontology for a U.S. auto lending company.
 Within months, the business team switched analytics tools and changed their credit risk models.
 By the time the ontology team caught up, the business had moved again.
 His conclusion: an incomplete ontology isn’t just behind — it’s wrong.
 And a wrong ontology is more dangerous than no ontology at all.

 This is the fate of every rigid schema.
-But for Palantir, this isn’t a problem — it’s the business model.
+For Palantir, it can also align with the commercial model.
 Model out of date?
 Pay a few million to update it.
 Business changed?
 Buy another round of consulting.
-The rigidity of Ontology isn’t a flaw — it’s a customer lock-in mechanism.
+The rigidity of Ontology may not be a flaw for the vendor, because it naturally increases switching costs.

 Let’s drop from the conceptual level to the engineering level.
 Every core primitive of Palantir’s Ontology can be implemented in PostgreSQL with a handful of code.